google/tcmalloc/docs/design.md

 by the difference between the start of the array for this size-class and the start of the array for the next size-class.

-At runtime the maximum number of items of a particular class-size that can be stored in the per-cpu block will vary, but it can never exceed the statically determined maximum capacity assigned at start up.
+At runtime the maximum number of items of a particular size-class that can be stored in the per-cpu block will vary, but it can never exceed the statically determined maximum capacity assigned at start up.

-When an object of a particular class-size is requested it is removed from this array, when the object is freed it is added to the array.
+When an object of a particular size-class is requested it is removed from this array, when the object is freed it is added to the array.
 If the array is [exhausted](https://github.com/google/tcmalloc/blob/master/tcmalloc/cpu_cache.h) the array is refilled using a batch of objects from the middle-end.
 If the array